adhvaryu-athena/vendor-network-v2/README.md

 ## Reproducibility
 - Output file names and seed settings should be preserved for all production jobs to ensure results traceability.
-- Use separate parameter/config yaml/json to keep runs reproducible (optional, implement as needed).
+- Use separate parameter/config yaml/json to keep runs reproducible (optional, implement as needed).x

-## Project Led By
-- Principal: [Your Name]
-- AI Assistant: ChatGPT + code audit tools
-- For publication targets, cite relevant agent-based modeling/complex systems literature as needed.